ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 ### Choosing PhD programs

 One of the hardest challenges in entering a PhD is **balancing your career aspirations and future life plans.**
-This is especially true for someone like me in my early 30s: a PhD program can take 4-6 years, usually pays low, and will coincide the time when I might want to start a family.
+This is especially true for someone like me in my early 30s: a PhD program can take 4-6 years, pays low, and will coincide the time when I might want to start a family.
 Making this decision in my thirties is different if I made this decision during my twenties.
 Getting into a PhD becomes a life decision moreso than a career decision.